cmerwich/participant-analysis/readme.md

     * A `.tsv` file that keeps track of the words, their positions and word nodes (unique TF identifiers).
 MiMi produces descriptive statistics in tables and a graph for the mention detection and coreference resolution stages.

-3. Issues or fixes:
+### Issues or fixes
-(TO DO:) A qualitative validation of MiMi's results with the manual annotations with the `iaa` algorithm.
+* (TO DO:) A qualitative validation of MiMi's results with the manual annotations with the `iaa` algorithm.
 In the folder `iaa-ann-vs-mimi` first experiments have been done.
 (TO DO:) The mentions and coreference classes can be visualised and analysed with the following functions.